 Diwali (or Deepavali in Sanskrit) literally means "a row of lights".
 This five-day festival, which is the biggest in India, honors the victory of good over evil and brightness over darkness.
-In North India, it celebrates the return of Lord Ram and his wife Sita returning to their kingdom of Ayodhya, following Ram's and monkey god Hanuman's defeat of demon Ravan and rescue of Sita from his evil clutches (on Dussehra).
+In North India, it celebrates the return of Lord Ram and his wife Sita to their kingdom of Ayodhya, following Ram's and monkey god Hanuman's defeat of demon Ravan and rescue of Sita from his evil clutches (on Dussehra).
 In South India, the festival is related to the defeat of demon Narakasura.
 It's a one-day celebration known as Deepavali.
 Diwali is also celebrated by Sikhs as Bandi Chhor Divas (day of liberation) due to its historical significance.
 Sixth Sikh Guru Hargobind Singh was freed from Gwalior Fort prison on this occasion in the 17th century, after being imprisoned by Mughal Emperor Jahangir.